JulienRouse/JulienRouse.github.io/articles_markdown/en/2018-01-12_Books and_Movies_of_2018.md

 ### Reading ###

-For reading I will consider books, regardless of hardcover or digital.
-I will not consider blog posts, news, etc
+For reading I will consider books and novels, regardless of hardcover or digital.
+I will not consider blog posts, newspaper, etc.

  - **The Alchemist** by *Paulo Coelho*
  - **The swords of Night and Day** by *David Gemmell*
  - **Phèdre** by *Jean Racine*
  - **Nine princes in Amber** by *Roger Zelazny*, first book out of ten from *The chronicles of Amber*
+ - **Guns of Avalon** by *Roger Zelazny*, second book out of ten from *The chronicles of Amber*

 ### Movies ###